Lynnette Haozous: Career

 Lynnette Haozous is an artivist, using art for positive social change to empower and strengthen communities.
 She works in many mediums including painting, jewelry, screen-printing, writing, and acting, but is most well known for her murals, which use a combination of spray paint and stencils.
 Haozous has said, "What I like about doing murals is that they speak directly to the community; they're readily available.
 You can speak directly to the people about these social issues that are impacting them in their own neighborhoods and communities."

 In 2020 Haozous's mixed media installation, Braiding Reconciliation, was featured in the Reconciliation exhibit at the IAIA Museum of Contemporary Native Arts (MoCNA).
 The exhibit was developed by Native American and Indo-Hispano artists and centered truth, racial healing, and transformation—grounded in the promise of reconciliation.
 The exhibit responded to a decades long journey to end La Entrada, a local annual pageant depicting the 1692 reconquest of New Mexico by the Spanish empire.
 Lynnette Haozous's installation used cords to represent past traumas and the future promise of reconciliation.
 Knots in the cords recalled those used by Pueblo runners to communicate and mark time during the successful Pueblo Revolt of 1680.
 At the base of Haozous's installation, rocks from communities throughout the region anchored the cords.

 Lynnette Haozous's first art installation outside of New Mexico was commissioned by the Portland Art Museum as part of the Mesh exhibit.
 The 2021 Mesh exhibit featured the work of four Native American artists whose multidisciplinary work touched on social issues including the ongoing fight against racial injustice and conflicts over Indigenous land rights.
 The exhibit spotlighted Native American culture and reminded viewers that art is an essential form of activism.
 Haozous's mural, titled Into the Sun, "re-matriates" or reasserts the presence and power of Native women in a colonial space.

+In 2023 Haozous's mural Seeds of Change was selected from a call to artists to represent The Harwood Museum's 100th birthday in Taos, New Mexico.
+The mural measures eight feet tall and 10 feet wide and depicts a baby and three young Taos Pueblo women.
+Haozous said of the artwork, "I like to paint portraits of Native people in their element today, living both in the modern world, while carrying on our traditions of a thousand years."